A student's status with regard to conduct is regulated by the following definitions:

 This status indicates that a student has been duly enrolled in the University and is eligible to participate in all activities of the University.
 A student is presumed to be in good standing unless the student forfeits that status by established misconduct.

 This status indicates that a student has been through the student conduct process due to the seriousness of his/her conduct and has been cautioned that further behavior of the same or similar type will be cause for further conduct action by the University.

 This status indicates that a student’s behavior has raised serious questions concerning the student’s status as a resident.
-The student will be given a stated period during which his/her conduct will establish whether s/he is to be returned to good standing by having met definite requirements in behavior or whether s/he is to be dismissed from university housing.
+The student will be given a stated period during which his/her conduct will establish whether s/he is to be returned to good standing by having met definite requirements in behavior or whether s/he is to be dismissed from University housing.

 This status indicates that the student's behavior has raised serious questions concerning the student's status as a member of the University community.
 The student will be given a stated period during which his/her conduct will establish whether he/she is to be returned to good standing by having met definite requirements in behavior or whether he/she is to be suspended or dismissed from the University.
 The sanction of University Probation may be imposed on a student by the student conduct process, or by the Dean of Students or his/her designee.
 The student may not represent the University or hold office during the period of probation.

-The immediate separation of a student from the University or University facilities, as authorized by the Dean of Students or his/her designated representative, takes place when the continued presence of a person constitutes a danger to the health, safety, or welfare of the University community and/or University property.
-At the time a student is interim suspended, the individual affected shall be informed of a right to a hearing without undue delay.
+The immediate separation of a student from the University or University facilities, as authorized by the Dean of Students or his/her designated representative, takes place when the continued presence of a person constitutes a danger to the health, safety, or welfare of the University community or University property.
+At the time a student is interim suspended, the individual affected shall be informed of a right to a conduct meeting without undue delay.
 The student shall remain dismissed until the hearing determines his/her status and is not allowed on campus or any University property or event.